People often wonder about Islam’s advantage over the rest of the religions that exist among all nations.

-It is sufficient that wars, which are the utmost necessities of human life, have become, thanks to Muhammad, less brutal and cruel, as he used to ask his soldiers not to kill an old man, a woman, or a child, nor to demolish homes that were not taken as military strongholds, nor to destroy the means of life, and do not touch the fruit of trees and palms.
+It is sufficient that wars, which are the utmost necessities of human life, have become, thanks to Muhammad, less brutal and cruel.
+He used to ask his soldiers not to kill an older man, a woman, or a child, demolish homes that were not taken as military strongholds, destroy the means of life, and not touch the fruit of trees and palms.

 I was amazed at the truth that this writer acknowledges in her speech about the reality of wars, which was a necessity of life, according to her.

 It seems that war intertwined human civilizations to this moment.
-Therefore, since human civilization has witnessed many wars, both local and international, day by day tried to make it less brutal and barbaric.
+Therefore, since human civilization has witnessed many wars, both local and international, day by day tried to make them less brutal and barbaric.

 History and scriptures tell us as well that the prophets of God, Moses, David and others fought their enemies.

-I remembered at that time the story of the Peophet companion “Jaafar bin Abi Talib” when he described the condition of the Arabs before Islam.
+I remembered at that time the story of the Prophet’s companion “Jaafar bin Abi Talib” when he described the condition of the Arabs before Islam.

 Where he said to the Negus, King of Abyssinia:

-He forbade us the worship idols; and he enjoined us to speak the truth, to be faithful to our trusts, to be merciful and to regard the rights of the neighbors and kith and kin; he forbade us to speak evil of women, or to eat the substance of orphans; he ordered us to flee from the vices, and to abstain from evil; to offer prayers, to render alms, and to observe fast.
+He forbade us the worship idols.
+He urged us to speak the truth.
+To be faithful to our trusts, merciful, and regard the rights of the neighbors, kith, and kin.
+He forbade us to speak evil of women or eat the substance of orphans; he ordered us to flee from the vices, abstain from immorality, offer prayers, render alms, and observe fast.

-We have believed in him, we have accepted his teachings and his injunctions to worship Allah, and not to associate anything with Him, and we have allowed what He has allowed, and prohibited what He has prohibited.
+We have believed in him, accepted his teachings and injunctions to worship Allah, and not associate anything with Him.
+We have allowed what He has permitted and prohibited what He has not allowed.

-For this reason, our people have risen against us, have persecuted us in order to make us forsake the worship of Allah (the Creator) and return to the worship of idols and other abominations.
-They have tortured and injured us, until finding no safety among them; we have come to your country, and hope you will protect us from oppression.
+For this reason, our people have risen against us.
+They have persecuted us for making us forsake the worship of Allah (the Creator) and return to the worship of idols and other abominations.
+They have tortured and injured us until finding no safety among them; we have come to your country and hope you will protect us from oppression.

-We understand here that the Arabian Peninsula was without security, laws, system, courts, and without rights.
+We understand that the Arabian Peninsula was without security, laws, system, courts, and rights.

-They were lunching wars continuasly over trivial matters, as happened in the Al-Basous War, for example.
-The Basus War was a 40-year war between two cousin tribes in Arabia of Late Antiquity which was started by the killing of a camel.
+For example, they were launching wars continuously over trivial matters, as happened in the Al-Basous War.
+The Basus War was a 40-year war between two cousin tribes in Arabia of Late Antiquity, which was started by killing a camel.

-People under Roman persecution were deprived of the most basic rights, which is the religious freedom.
+People under Roman persecution were deprived of the most fundamental right, religious freedom.

 Based on these and other facts, it was not possible for Muslims under the Roman Empire to worship freely.
 “Farwa al-Jadamy” was crucified because of his conversion to Islam.

 It was clear that the Roman state would not tolerate Islam as a religion.
-This was the case in Egypt and elsewhere, where people were oppressed and acquiesced under exclusion.
+This case was in Egypt and elsewhere, where people were oppressed and acquiesced to exclusion.

 It is recognized that the concept of sovereignty did not know stability in its present form at that time, so the expansion in other lands was not a defect on the scale of the Middle Ages.

-International relations at the time of the Prophet’s mission could not bear the emergence of a third power that came from the Arabian Peninsula, and there were several narrations of Heraclius’ fear of the Muslims.
+At the time of the Prophet’s mission, international relations could not bear the emergence of a third power from the Arabian Peninsula.
+There were several narrations of Heraclius’ fear of the Muslims.

-All this made the Persians and the Romans motivated to attack the Muslims, for Khosrow sent two men to fetch the Prophet, may God grant him peace, and bind the companion whom the Prophet sent with his message to Khosrow, in addition to Khosrau tearing up that message, and the Ghassani governor in Syria killing the Messenger of God’s Messenger.
+Khosrow sent two men to fetch the Prophet and bind the companion whom the Prophet sent with his message to Khosrow.
+When Khosrow tore up that message, the Ghassani governor in Syria killed the Messenger of God’s Messenger.

-This was beyond any doubt as a declaration of war, which led to the battle of Mu’tah, then rumors began to invade the city, preparing the Ghassanids to attack it, and that was through measures taken by the hypocrites and “Abu Amer”, the monk residing with Caesar of Rome at that time.
+Beyond any doubt, these behaviors were a declaration of war, which led to the battle of Mu’tah.
+Rumors began to invade the city, preparing the Ghassanids to attack it, and that was through measures taken by the hypocrites and “Abu Amer,” the monk residing with Caesar of Rome at that time.

 Therefore, fighting was the only option for Muslims.

-The relationship between religion and the state in the Middle Ages (476-1453AD) was a relationship of interests, in which the politician took advantage of the cleric, and obtained from him the legitimacy of his role, while the cleric benefited from the politician, licensing his religious authority and domination over the hearts of his followers, and guarantees the continuity of his religious institution through gifts and funds.
+The relationship between religion and the state in the Middle Ages (476-1453AD) was a relationship of interests.
+The politician took advantage of the cleric and obtained his role’s legitimacy from him.
+In contrast, the cleric benefited from the politician, licensing his religious authority and domination over the hearts of his followers and guaranteeing the continuity of his religious institution through gifts and funds.

 With the advent of Islam, Islam dismantled this relationship, giving more space to thought and logic, relying on the principles of religious freedom, and providing evidence in defining the role of religion in public life, especially in its political aspect.